Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 But something has changed.

-As e-commerce matures across Europe, delivery is no longer a novelty—it’s a habit.
+As e-commerce matures across Europe heading into 2026, delivery is no longer a novelty—it’s a habit.
 And with habit comes a shift in expectations.
 Customers don’t just want fast delivery.
 They want certainty.

 In fact, when given the choice, 72% of online shoppers value a convenient, guaranteed delivery time slot over simply getting the item “fast.”